Visa Interview

 Short-Stay Visa (C Type)

-For courses or training programs lasting less than 90 days.
+For students attending short courses or training programs lasting less than 90 days.

 Long-Stay Visa (D Type)